-Are you a writer with one or more sailing books to your name?
+Are you a writer with one or more sailing books or published articles to your name?

 If so, please get in touch as there are thousands of daily visitors to this site waiting to read about you and your books, be they eBooks, paperbacks or hard cover sailing books.

 Julie was born with adventure genes and shares her passions in her internationally bestselling books 'Escape from the Ordinary' and 'Crossing Pirate Waters'.

 Both are true stories about a 7 ½ year adventure of sailing around the world with her husband, Glen.